• 01.

 not working

-The fifth International Conference on Smart Applications and Data Analysis for Smart Cyber-Physical Systems (SADASC’24)
+The sixth International Conference on Smart Applications and Data Analysis for Smart Cyber-Physical Systems (SADASC’26)

 Co-organized by CCPS laboratory and Hassan II University of Casablanca

-will be held during April 18-19, 2024 in Tangier, Morocco.
-SADASC’24 will bring together researchers and industry professionals contributing towards different phases of designing, exploiting and maintaining Smart Cyber Physical Systems and their Applications.
+will be held during January 29-31, 2026 in Marrakech, Morocco.
+SADASC’26 will bring together researchers and industry professionals contributing towards different phases of designing, exploiting and maintaining Smart Cyber Physical Systems and their Applications.
 These phases include requirements engineering, data acquisition/cleaning, storage, deployment, exploitation, and visualization.
 Designing these systems also has to consider issues such as ethics, security and privacy.
-CCPS’2024 follows the success of the Agadir (2016) , Casablanca (2018) , Marakech (2020) and Marakech (2022)
+CCPS’2026 follows the success of the Agadir (2016) , Casablanca (2018) , Marrakech (2020) Marrakech (2022) and Tangier (2024)

 Memories